 - We have applied for a Hind Foundation Standard Grant within the past year.

 - We’re seeking funding for educational programs, capital campaigns, debt reduction, or basic research; or books, videos, and television or film projects that are not components of a broader strategy.

-- We’re seeking sustaining funds, multi-year grants, or funding for administrative cost (i.e. salaries, operating expenses, etc.) or soft costs (i.e. architectural, engineering, and permitting fees and drawings, including digital records, etc.).
+- We’re seeking sustaining funds, multi-year grants, or funding for administrative costs (i.e. salaries, operating expenses, etc.) or soft costs (i.e. architectural, engineering, and permitting fees and drawings, including digital records, etc.).

 - We’re seeking a grant for an individual, endowment, fellowship national organization, Community Foundation, private foundation under section 509(a)(1), (2), or one of the three of the Internal Revenue Code or organizations based outside the United States.

 - We’re an advocacy organization that engages in lawsuits, protests, or other forms of dissent.